CUFCTL/mlbd/skills/git.md

 ### GUI Tools

-[Atom](https://atom.io) has a Git plugin which makes using Git much easier.
-There are also GUI clients for Git / Github, but it is recommended that you don't use these tools unless you are very experienced with git.
+[Atom](https://atom.io) and [VS Code](https://code.visualstudio.com/) have Git/Github plugins that make using Git/Github much easier.
+There are also GUI clients for Git/Github, but it is recommended that you don't use these tools unless you are very experienced with git.
 Otherwise, you will very likely cause problems down the road.